iltommi/qdb-documentation/source/api/c.rst

 Iteration
 -----------

 Iteration on the cluster's entries can be done forward and backward.
-One initializes the iterator with :c:func:`qdb_iterator_begin` or :c:func:`qdb_iterator_rbegin` depending on whether one would want to start from the first entry or the last entry.
+You initialize the iterator with :c:func:`qdb_iterator_begin` or :c:func:`qdb_iterator_rbegin` depending on whether you want to start from the first entry or the last entry.

 Actual iteration is done with :c:func:`qdb_iterator_next` and :c:func:`qdb_iterator_previous`.
 Once completed, the iterator should be freed with :c:func:`qdb_iterator_close`::